 Depending on your School there may be virtual groups you can join – contact your school based support and guidance teams for information on these.
 There is also a support page for students needing to self-isolate.

 Further information on managing isolation can be found through the links below.

 Other support options can be found here

 Staying Safe (suicidal thought planner, help making a safety plan)

-The University is currently undertaking extra cleaning in all areas of the campus but please do remember the NHS advice about handwashing and hygiene, hand washing facilities are available in key areas and we encourage students to use these regularly.
+The University has taken steps to ensure a Covid-19 safe campus including ongoing, extensive cleaning in all areas of the campus.
+New procedures have been implemented for teaching activity on campus, for example carrying out deep cleaning after every classroom-based session, but please do remember the NHS advice about handwashing and hygiene.
+Hand washing facilities and hand sanitisers are available in key areas and we encourage students to use these regularly.